 In accordance with our articles of association in effect prior to this offering and the Fourth Amended and Restated Shareholders Agreement to become effective prior to the consummation of this offering, immediately prior to the closing of this offering, our founder, Dr. Amit Goffer, has the right to receive for no consideration, shares or immediately exercisable options with cashless exercise in an amount such that the value of his interests equals 6% of our valuation.
-In respect of this right, Dr. Goffer will be granted 344,520 ordinary shares immediately prior to the closing of this offering.
-Based on the initial public offering price of \$12.00 per share, as a result of this issuance, we expect to record estimated share-based compensation expense of \$4.1 million in the quarter in which this offering closes.
+In respect of this right, Dr. Goffer will be granted 335,484 ordinary shares immediately prior to the closing of this offering.
+Assuming an initial public offering price of \$ per share, the mid-point of the initial public offering price range on the cover of this prospectus, as a result of this issuance, we expect to record estimated share-based compensation expense of \$ million in the quarter in which this offering closes.

 In addition, if at the time of this offering or at any time thereafter, our valuation reaches an amount that is greater than \$200 million, but less than \$400 million (based on a third party transaction or our market capitalization), options to purchase 41,364 of our ordinary shares held by our chief executive officer will vest immediately.
 If at the time of this offering or at any time thereafter, our valuation reaches an amount that is greater than \$400 million (based on a third party transaction or our market capitalization), options to purchase 41,364 additional ordinary shares held by our chief executive officer will vest immediately.
+As a result, assuming an initial public offering price of \$ per share, the mid-point of the initial public offering price range on the cover of this prospectus, our valuation would be within the \$200 million to \$400 million range, options to purchase 41,364 ordinary shares would vest and we would record estimated share-based compensation expense of \$ million in the quarter in which this offering closes.